LASIK Houston – Serving patients seeking LASIK eye surgery in Houston and the surrounding area

 The LASIK surgeon begins by using the IntraLase femtosecond laser to create a small flap in the cornea.
 He gently lifts back the flap to access the corneal tissue underneath.
 Using the calibrated excimer laser, the surgeon then reshapes the curvature of the cornea to correct the refractive error causing the patient’s nearsightedness, farsightedness and / or astigmatism.
 Once the surgeon is satisfied with the newly contoured cornea, he carefully returns the corneal flap back to its initial position, where it naturally re-bonds to the eye without the need for sutures.

-Dr. Wade and Dr. Mayo’s Houston LASIK patients do not experience any pain during the procedure.
+Dr. Ahmed, Dr. Mayo and Dr. Wade’s Houston LASIK patients do not experience any pain during the procedure.
 They typically notice an improvement in vision 24 to 48 hours after LASIK surgery.
 Patients are happy to discover that they no longer need to rely on daily eyewear to see clearly.
 And more than 99 percent of patients attain 20/20 vision or better following LASIK surgery.